Office of Emerging Security Challenges (AVC/ESC)

-The Office of Emerging Security Challenges (AVC/ESC), headed by Eric Desautels, provides research, analysis, options, and recommendations to support the AVC Bureau Assistant Secretary, the Under Secretary of State for Arms Control and International Security (T), and other senior Department of State officials on all policy, programmatic, technical, and threat issues related to missile defense systems and cooperation, outer space security issues and transparency and confidence building measures, cyber strategic stability, and Arctic and Antarctic security issues.
+The Office of Emerging Security Challenges (AVC/ESC) provides research, analysis, options, and recommendations to support the AVC Bureau Assistant Secretary, the Under Secretary of State for Arms Control and International Security (T), and other senior Department of State officials on all policy, programmatic, technical, and threat issues related to missile defense systems and cooperation, outer space security issues and transparency and confidence building measures (TCBMs), cyber strategic stability, and Arctic and Antarctic security issues.
 The office represents the Bureau and/or Department in interagency meetings and in bilateral and multilateral consultations and negotiations in those areas.

-AVC/ESC leads in the development of Department of State positions to enhance ballistic missile defense cooperation among Allies and Partners including in bilateral and multilateral fora, including at NATO, the NATO-Russia Council and the Gulf Cooperation Council (GCC) and to promote confidence building measures with Russia and China related to missile defense deployments.
-As part of efforts to enhance missile defense cooperation, ESC supports the implementation of AVC-negotiated bilateral agreements related to the deployment of European-based Phased Adaptive Approach (EPAA) missile defense assets in Europe.
+- Ballistic Missile Defense Cooperation: ESC leads in the development of Department of State positions to enhance ballistic missile defense cooperation among Allies and Partners including in bilateral and multilateral fora, such as the North Atlantic Treaty Organization (NATO) , and the Gulf Cooperation Council (GCC).
+ESC also works to promote confidence building measures with Russia and China related to U.S./Allied/Partner missile defense deployments.
+As part of efforts to enhance missile defense cooperation, ESC supports the implementation of AVC-negotiated bilateral agreements related to the deployment of European Phased Adaptive Approach (EPAA) missile defense assets in Europe.
 ESC supports the continue development of NATO BMD from a policy and political perspective while also playing a supporting role in developing BMD cooperation with Allies in East Asia.
 Finally, ESC plays a leading role in development of a GCC region-wide missile defense architecture.

-AVC/ESC leads the Department’s efforts to ensure peace and stability in the Polar regions, including the arms control provisions contained in the Antarctic Treaty to maintain and preserve the Arctic as a region free of conflict.
+- Arctic Policy: The Office leads the Department’s efforts to ensure peace and stability in the Polar Regions, including through monitoring the arms control provisions contained in the 1959 Antarctic Treaty, and developing policy to preserve the Arctic as a region free of conflict.
 To promote these efforts, the office works closely with the State Department’s Office of the Special Representative for the Arctic, other State Department Bureaus/Offices, and U.S. interagency counterparts with Polar Region responsibilities.